MorganBergen/solidity-kubi/lectures/lecture-00/README.md

 The important utilities related to the Ethereum ecosystem will be provided along with Geth, which is one of the main Ethereum implementations.

-##### Ethereum networks
+##### Ethereum Networks

 Ethereum is an open source platform for building and deploying dApps (distrubuted/decentralized applications).
 Ethereum is a P2P (peer-to-peer) network of computers (also known as nodes) all interconnected and used to store data in the distributed data structure (commonly refered to as a ledger).
 This means that a copy of the ledger is available to each node on the network.
 There are different types of networks that developers can utilize in order to deploy their dApps.
 (We will be building our programs on networks that will not actually cost any ether or money.)
-The three different
+The three different.

 **Types of Ethereum Networks:**